perpetual-cosmos/dice-game-frontend/README.md

         🏆 First to 100 points wins
 Multiplayer game : Functionality has be achieved by using socketIo

-commands to run the game:
+commands to setup the Dice-game:
     Frontend:
     git clone "URL"
     cd dice-game-frontend